hklucher/hklucher.github.io/_posts/2016-11-02-rails-delegations.md

 end
 {% endhighlight %}

 Nice.
-This let's us still interact with our class like before, with `@operation_request.approved?`, but with significantly less code.
+This lets us still interact with our class like before, with `@operation_request.approved?`, but with significantly less code.
+By doing this, we're basically telling our OperationRequest class to create two instance methods of `approved?` and `denied?` and *delegate* them out to whatever the `Status` class has defined as those methods.
 Additionally, we're making it explicit to other developers who come across our code that a requests approval status is explicitly dependent on it's relationship to status.

 Delegation is a handy tool, albeit one that is handy in a select few niche